-- increase in workload due to changes in household lifestyle, or
+- increase in workload due to changes in household and lifestyle

-- to fulfil a need for a specific specialisation such as cooking, childcare, elderly care.
+- to fulfill a need for a specialization such as cooking, childcare, or elderly care.

 - Financial requirement

-- Employers will need to write a letter to the Immigration Department with reasons for hiring a second domestic helper along with the documents needed for processing a domestic helper visa.
-The letter should provide information on the household needs that the second domestic helper will do and whether these are separate or shared tasks.
+Employers will need to write a letter to the Immigration Department stating the reasons for hiring an additional domestic helper, along with the supporting documents needed for the visa application.
+The explanation letter should provide information on the household duties that the additional domestic helper will do and whether these are separate or shared tasks.

-- As domestic helpers are required to work at and live-in only the address stated in their employment contract, employers will need to ensure that both domestic helpers are provided with suitable accommodation.
+Foreign domestic helpers are required to work at and live in the address stated in their employment contract, therefore employers should ensure that all domestic helpers are provided with suitable accommodation.

-How is a co-worker position different to an independent position?
+How is a co-worker position different from an independent position?

 Domestic helpers, especially those with more experience, usually prefer to work independently.
-The co-worker position tends to be somewhat less desirable.
-This is due to a variety of factors.
+The co-worker position tends to be less desirable, but it doesn’t mean that it’s impossible.
 The most common concerns are:

 - Accommodation and day-off arrangements: It is likely that co-workers will need to share a room and alternate their days-off.

-- Getting along with the other domestic helper: Co-workers will be working and living closely together as a team, but they may not be effective communicators, especially when it comes to difficulties.
+- Getting along with the other domestic helper/s: Co-workers will be working and living closely together as a team, but they may not be effective communicators especially when it comes to problems that occur.

 What should I look for in a co-worker candidate?

-Co-workers will need to be team-players who will be willing to share responsibilities and be cooperative.
-When looking for suitable candidates, look at these qualities.
-It will be best if the personalities and qualities of the co-workers are complementary.
-For example, if your current employee is assertive, you may look for a candidate who is happy to take their direction.
+Co-workers will need to be team-players willing to share responsibilities and cooperate.
+When looking for suitable candidates, ask them about their teamwork abilities.
+It will be best if the personalities and qualities of the co-workers complement each other.
+For example, if the current helper is assertive, you may look for a candidate who is happy to take their direction.

 Have the working relationship in mind as you consider candidates.
 If possible, arrange the co-worker to meet the potential candidate during the interview or visit your home when the co-worker is there.
-Personality mismatches can quickly wear on a team.
-You may want to also consider cultural and religious similarities and differences before deciding on the job offer.
+Personality mismatches can become exhausting on a team, so you may also want to consider cultural similarities and differences before deciding on the job offer.

 Who should be involved in the hiring process?

-With the above in mind, we would encourage employers to involve the domestic helper they are currently employing in the hiring process.
-Make sure to explain the gaps this second worker will be filling, how tasks will be divided, and address concerns such as accommodation and day-off arrangements.
-Ask the current employee for their preferences and concerns, so that you can have these in mind as you interview candidates.
+With the above in mind, we encourage employers to involve the domestic helper/s currently under their employment in the hiring process.
+Make sure to explain the duties that this additional helper will be doing, how tasks will be divided, and address preliminary concerns regarding accommodation and day-off arrangements.
+Ask the current helper for their preferences so that you can have these in mind when you are interviewing candidates.

-The current worker may have relatives or friends that they can recommend to be their co-worker.
-It could be an advantage because the two workers already know each other.
+Usually, the current helper may have relatives or friends that they recommend to be their co-worker.
+It could be an advantage because they would have an existing relationship with each other.
 However, it can also lead to specific problems later as they can find it hard to define professional boundaries as co-workers.

 How can I resolve conflicts in a co-worker team?

-Even for the best co-worker teams, conflicts are natural.
-As a manager here are some tips for you to
+Conflicts are natural even for the best co-worker teams.
+As a manager, here are some quick tips for you to help them resolve it:

 - Get involved sooner than later